Welcome to Legacy Athletics...Home of the Lightning!

 WHAT IS ARBITER ATHLETE?
 IT IS A TRACKING SYSTEM THAT CHSAA IS USING TO HELP WITH ELIGIBILITY.
 THEY ARE ABLE TO TRACK HOW MANY SEMESTERS A STUDENT HAS PLAYED, IF THEY TRANSFER, AND IF THEY ARE ELIGIBLE TO PARTICIPATE.
 ALL ATHLETES TRYING OUT FOR A TEAM, MUST SET UP AN ACCOUNT, AND THEN INVITE THEIR PARENTS.
 IF YOU HAVE NOT DONE THIS, PLEASE DO THIS NOW.
 SET UP AN ACCOUNT HERE - ARBITER ATHLETE, OR USE YOUR PHONE TO SET IT UP - To create an account on ArbiterAthlete & follow LEGACY HIGH SCHOOL from your phone, text S40870 to 69274.
 Text HELP to 69274 for more information.
 Text STOP to 69274 to opt out.
 Msg & Data rates may apply.
 The wireless carriers are not liable for delayed or undelivered messages.
 Number of messages vary per user.

-Check-In Dates For All Winter Sports Are As Follows:
+For information on Check-In Dates For All Winter Sports, please visit the Winter Sports webpage.

 Want to Play Girls Lacrosse?
 Be a part of the district’s girls lacrosse team Spring 2018